 Cathodic protection (CP) is an electrical method to avoid corrosion.
 CP uses the natural energy found in all metallic substances to protect underground tanks and lines from corroding.
 In simple terms, metal substances, known as anodes are buried in the ground next to the tank and lines.
 The anodes contain a high level of natural energy and are interconnected by a wire.
 The natural energy causes a flow of electricity through the soil, wire and buried metal.
 Over time the buried anodes completely dissolve into the soil which prevents corrosion from affecting the steel tank or lines.
 There are two types of CP systems: impressed current and sacrificial anode.
 Impressed current systems require an external power sources while sacrificial anode systems do not.

-Three Tips for Maintaining Your Cathodic Protection System & Extending its Working Life
+Three Tips for Maintaining Your Cathodic Protection System and Extending its Working Life

 1. Are you having regular inspections?